-The Company is subject to extensive governmental and environmental approvals and regulations in Brazil.
+As an oil and gas company, Alvopetro is subject to extensive governmental and environmental approvals and regulations.
 Oil and gas operations (exploration, production, pricing, marketing and transportation) are subject to extensive controls and regulations imposed by various levels of government, which may be amended from time to time.
 Delays in obtaining regulatory approvals could result in project delays and an inability to meet contractual obligations and commitments.
-Changes to these regulations could increase the costs of conducting business.
+Changes to these regulations could delay timelines and increase the costs of conducting business.
 Environmental concerns relating to the oil and gas industry's operating practices are in the global spotlight and this may result in more stringent government regulation.
 Alvopetro is uncertain as to the amount of operating and capital expenses that will be required to comply with enhanced environmental regulation in the future as discussed in further detail in the Risk Factor entitled "Environmental Regulation".

-It is possible that the Brazil or Canadian government or regulatory authorities could choose to change Brazil or Canadian tax laws, royalty regimes, environmental laws or other laws applicable to oil and gas companies and that any such changes could materially adversely affect Alvopetro, its shareholders and the market value of the Common Shares.
+It is possible that the Brazil or Canadian government or regulatory authorities could choose to change their respective tax laws, royalty regimes, environmental laws or other laws and reporting requirements applicable to oil and gas companies and that any such changes could materially adversely affect Alvopetro, its shareholders and the market value of the Common Shares.